kunj-10/TDS-IITM-Project1/README.md

 # TDS-IITM-Project1

 #### Project overview
-The aim of this project was to use GITHUB API to scrape all scrape all users in the city of Zurich with over 50 followers, and their repositories to analyze trends and insights within the collected data.
+The aim of this project was to use the GitHub API to scrape all users in the city of Zurich with over 50 followers and their repositories.
+This data was analyzed to identify trends and insights.

 ***Before use***: Add your personal github auth token to 'constants.py' in variable 'GIT_AUTH_TOKEN'